Skip to main content

 });

-The contract is now correctly deployed on Amoi Polygon Testnet and the query has been set up, congratulations!
+The contract is now correctly deployed on Polygon Amoy Testnet and the query has been set up, congratulations!
 Now it is time to launch the airdrop!

 Add the Proof Request Inside a QR Code